Your Child and Special Educational Needs

-This fact sheet gives you information and guidance if your child has special needs and needs extra support at school.
+This information sheet gives you information and guidance if your child has special needs and requires extra support at school.

 Most children with heart conditions will have no problems at school.
 However, some children with heart conditions may need extra help at school.